 Convalescent Plasma Donation was recently launched.
 When a person becomes ill with COVID 19, it can take time to develop the antibodies needed to combat the disease.
 While some patients become seriously ill and may require the use of a ventilator, 80% of those diagnosed do not become seriously ill.
 These patients recover and have the antibodies in their plasma.
 By collecting this plasma and giving it to ill patients, the hope is to provide a boost to the patient’s antibodies and help stimulate recovery.
 This is particularly important in patients who have a suppressed immune system.
-While Convalescent Plasma treatment is experimental, doctors hope it will be lifesaving for many seriously ill patients.
+While Convalescent Plasma treatment is experimental, the FDA announced the emergency authorization of Convalescent Plasma to treat COVID19 patients on August 23, 2020.
 Find more info on Convalescent Plasma at: https://www.giveapint.org/covid-plasma/

-We are encouraging donors to schedule a donation in the next 1-2-3 weeks, as donations will still be critically needed over the next few weeks/months to provide for the transfusion needs of our regional hospitals.
+MKBC is operating on an appointment-only basis at this time.
 While walk-in donors are traditionally welcome and accepted as time permits, in the current “social distancing” environment we have implemented an appointment-only policy at this time.
+In addition, if you are unable to keep your appointment time or will be more than 10 minutes late, please contact us as soon as possible to reschedule as donors arriving more than 10 minutes late for their appointment will be cancelled.
+This policy is to ensure that we continue to comply with current social distancing guidelines.
 Donors are encouraged to complete their medical screening online prior to arriving for their scheduled donation, and donors are asked to bring and wear a mask during their donation.
 Thank you for your patience and understanding at this time!

 Going to a blood center or blood drive is safe.
 All Blood Center equipment is decontaminated between uses, and everything that touches blood is sterile and disposable (including blood bags, needles and test tubes).
 All signature pads, tables and tablets are sanitized/disinfected between use, Blood Center staff are wearing Personal Protective Equipment (PPE) according to regulatory requirements (including gloves and face shields).
 Although we wish the opposite were true, our collection sites are rarely crowded and not considered “mass gatherings.”
 We have implemented the necessary “social distancing” recommendations, and we encourage all donors to complete their medical screening online prior to arriving for their appointment.
 Additionally, we expect only healthy people to come and give blood.
 The risk of exposure at a donor center is exceedingly low.